The Meaning of the Blues

 "The Meaning of the Blues" is a 1957 jazz composition and song, with music by Bobby Troup and lyrics by Leah Worth.
 It was written for Troup's wife, Julie London, for her album About the Blues (1957) and recorded shortly thereafter by Miles Davis and Gil Evans on the celebrated record Miles Ahead.

-Despite its title, this 32-bar piece is structurally not a blues.
+This 32-bar piece is structurally not a blues.
 Its form follows a standard ABAC design.
-The overall tonality is minor, with modulations to the major mode in both B & C sections.
-The melody itself has no accidentals, apart from the raised leading tone at bar 16, where the B section returns to A. The song is commonly performed at a ballad tempo, mm.66 or slower (refer to the Julie London recording, at mm.54).
+The overall tonality is minor, with modulations to the major mode in both the B and C sections.
+The melody itself has no accidentals, apart from the raised leading tone in bar 16, where the B section returns to A. The song is commonly performed at a ballad tempo, M.M.=66 or slower (Julie London's recording is at M.M.=54).